 Some research shows that, when applied to a woman's genital area, talcum powder particles can migrate into the vagina and uterus, eventually making their way to the upper reproductive track, where they can cause extreme inflammation of the fallopian tubes and ovaries that is thought to play a role in the development of ovarian cancer.

-As a result, approximately 2,000 women have filed lawsuits against Johnson & Johnson—the manufacturer of popular talcum powder products Baby Powder and Shower to Shower—alleging that the company knew the risks associated with the use of talc powders, but failed to inform consumers of those risks.
+As a result, approximately 2,500 women have filed lawsuits against Johnson & Johnson—the manufacturer of popular talcum powder products Baby Powder and Shower to Shower—alleging the company knew the risks associated with the use of talc powders, but failed to inform consumers of those risks.

-Juries have sided with the female plaintiffs— or their families—in three recent talc powder cases, awarding them a combined total of $197 million.
+Juries have sided with the female plaintiffs— or their families—in five recent talc powder cases, awarding them a combined total of $724.5 million.
 Read on to learn more about these cases, as well as what you can do if you suspect that your ovarian cancer was caused by the use of Johnson & Johnson talcum powder products.